Nonsingular black hole models: Hayward metric

 The Hayward metric is the simplest description of a black hole that is non-singular.
 The metric was written down by Sean Hayward as the minimal model that is regular, static, spherically symmetric and asymptotically flat.

 Ayón-Beato–García metric

 The Ayón-Beato–García model is the first exact charged regular black hole with a source.
 The model was proposed by Eloy Ayón Beato and Alberto García in 1998 based on the minimal coupling between a nonlinear electrodynamics model and general relativity, considering a static and spherically symmetric spacetime.
 Later the same authors reinterpreted the first non-singular black hole geometry, the Bardeen toy Model, as a nonlinear-electrodynamics-based regular black hole.
 Nowadays, it is known that the Ayón-Beato–García model may mimic the absorption properties of the Reissner–Nordström metric, from the perspective of the absorption of massless test scalar fields.

+Nonsingular black holes as dark matter

+In 2024, Paul C.W.
+Davies, Damien A. Easson, and Phillip B. Levin proposed that nonsingular black holes are a viable candidate for dark matter.
+They showed that the nonsingular Schwarzschild-de Sitter black hole slowly evaporates, reaching a maximum but finite temperature, then forms a black hole remnant that does not have a singularity and whose mass is on the order of the Planck mass.
+This nonsingular black hole can comprise all of the dark matter in the observable universe because the fraction of primordial black holes that is dark matter is inversely proportional to the smallest mass primordial black hole that could have survived since the primordial era.
+It was previously thought that Hawking evaporation set the lower bound of primordial black holes to be 1012 kg, but nonsingular black holes, which form remnants and do not evaporate completely, lower this bound to the Planck mass, which is 10−8 kg.
+Thus Planck mass nonsingular black holes formed primordially can comprise all of the dark matter in the observable universe today.